Orange County coastal home with a detached ADU illustrating ADU vs JADU property tax rules

-ADU vs JADU on the California Coast: Property Tax, Permits & Rental Rules
+ADU vs JADU in California Property Tax, Permits, and Rental Rules in the Coastal Zone

 The Legal Definitions: Size, Kitchen, Entrance